 One of the best ways to build credit in college is to get a low limit credit card.
 Aim for a credit card with a limit of $500 or less, which you would use for small purchases and always pay back in full.
 That’s a key part!
 While it might not be as exciting as having a credit card with a $2,000 limit, keep in mind that these low limit credit cards will be easier to manage and pay back.
 It’ll also be easier to make payments on time and not overspend on your budget.
 You can use this credit card for things like groceries, books, or transportation.

 Always Pay Your Bills On Time

 Paying your bills on time is one of the simplest ways to build your credit.
 If you’re responsible with your spending, then this one may come easy to you.
 You can pay back bills like student loans, utilities, and rent.
 Loan and credit card payments are reported to the credit bureaus to help you build credit history.
-Although rent and utilities payments don’t always boost your credit score, there are companies out there that can help you report them.

 Ask Someone To Cosign